 Calibration is the manual or automatic process of adjusting instrument readings to match actual calibration gas values.
 To help ensure accurate monitoring and detection equipment, calibration checks should be performed frequently on all instruments used within confined space applications.
 Depending upon a particular instrument's capabilities, calibration kits containing known gas concentrations should be used daily to check instrument response, a procedure commonly known as a bump test.
-If the instrument fails a daily response check or bump test, that instrument must not be used until it passes a full calibration test.
-MSA offers a complete range of calibration equipment to verify the function of all MSA instrumentation used within confined space environments.

 MSA recommends performing a bump test before each day's use to verify proper instrument operation.
-The instrument must pass the bump test.
-If it fails the test, perform a calibration before using the instrument.
+If the instrument fails a daily bump test, that instrument must not be used until it passes a full calibration test.
 For further information, visit osha.gov for Verification Of Calibration for Direct-Reading Portable Gas Monitors.

-MSA's ALTAIR® 4X Multigas Detector with MSA XCell® Sensor Technology offers many performance advantages: faster response time, four-year sensor life, increased stability, and less than 60-second calibration time.
-This instrument measures combustible (LEL), O2, H2S, and CO gas concentrations, and also provides exclusive optional MotionAlertTM and InstantAlertTM features.
-This rugged and durable multigas detector withstands a 20-ft drop and is IP67-rated.
+The MSA ALTAIR® 4X Multigas Detector with XCell® Sensor Technology offers many performance advantages: faster response time, four-year sensor life, increased stability, and less than 60-second calibration time.
+This instrument measures combustible (LEL), $O_2$ , $H_2S$ , and CO gas concentrations, and also provides exclusive optional MotionAlertTM and InstantAlertTM features.
+This rugged, durable detector withstands a 20-ft drop and is IP67-rated.
 Other features include greater signal stability and repeatability, 24-hour run time and sensor response and clear times in less than 15 seconds.
 Glow-in-the-dark housing is a great tool to create visibility within dark confined spaces.
 Two-tox CO/H2S sensor has virtually no cross-channel interference.
 Sensor digital output results in greatly reduced RF interference susceptibility.
 Users typically save more than 50% on calibration gas, replacement sensors and maintenance.